I am a PhD student working on theoretical machine learning, with a focus on composition, memory and pruning.

-Based in Nice, France, I am affiliated with 3IA Côte d’Azur, Inria, and CNRS.
-Working under the supervision of Prof. Emanuele Natale, my research aims to mathematically demystify why deep learning works so well, with a specific focus on network pruning.
+Based in Nice, France, I am affiliated with COATI, 3IA Côte d’Azur, Inria, I3S, CNRS, and Université Côte d’Azur.
+Working under the supervision of Prof. Emanuele Natale, my research studies the mathematical principles behind model composition, sequence memory, and neural network pruning.

 Prior to this, I completed my BS-MS in Physics at IISER Kolkata, giving me a strong foundation in the physical principles that often govern complex systems like Neural Networks.